New Cathedral, Linz: Politics

 In October 2006 the Catholic Church added a plaquet to the commemorative wood cut for Engelbert Dollfuß at the New Cathedral, which caused excitement in the ÖVP.
 In the plaque the church, by resolution of the Austrian Conference of Catholic Bishops, distances itself from the original cut and proclaims the future abstention from party politics.
 Dollfuß as acting Chancellor of Austria in 1933 eliminated the parliament over formal irregularities.
 This caused the Austrian Civil War and led to a dictatorship.

 Bells

-The cathedral has seven swinging bells hung in the tower, placed on 2 levels, and were all cast by Anton Gugg in 1901.
-The lower level contains the largest bell or bourdon known as "Immaculata" and it weighs 8 tons while the upper level contains the rest of the bells.
+The cathedral has seven swinging bells hung in the tower, placed on two levels; they were all cast by Anton Gugg in 1901.
+The lower level contains the largest bell or bourdon known as "Immaculata" and it weighs 8 tons, while the upper level contains the rest of the bells.
 The bourdon used to hang on the upper floor next to the other bells, but just a year after the bell system was completed it had to be moved down one floor due to the tower swaying too much to be relocated.
-The 3 largest bells also serve as clock bells; Peter chimes every quarter hour while Joseph and the bourdon Immaculata in succession chime each the number of a full hour.
+The theee largest bells also serve as clock bells: Peter chimes every quarter hour, while Joseph and the bourdon Immaculata in succession each chime the number of a full hour.
 In Austria, the bells are always numbered from largest to smallest, Bell 1 is always the tenor or bourdon.